 Now that we’ve reviewed what seems to be on the chopping block, let’s take a look at some of the exciting projects that ARE moving forward and we should be able to experience soon!

-For a different kind of attraction, Journey of Water may be set to open sometime in 2021; however, its exact opening timeline is unknown at this time.
-This walkthrough attraction inspired by the animated film Moana will be adjacent to the Seas Pavilion (in what will soon be known as the “World Nature” area of the park) and will bring guests a new “lush exploration trail” that allows travelers to “play with magical, living water.”
+First up we have Journey of Water — Inspired by Moana.
+This walkthrough attraction inspired by the animated film Moana will be adjacent to the Seas with Nemo and Friends Pavilion (in what is now known as the “World Nature” area of the park) and will bring guests a new “lush exploration trail” that allows travelers to “play with magical, living water.”

-While EPCOT’s Transformation is taking a little longer than we originally anticipated, it looks like most of what was originally announced is still set to join the park sometime in the near future!
-Hopefully, by the time EPCOT officially turns 40 on October 1st, 2022, we’ll be nearly completed (if not all the way finished!) with the transformation — that means BYE BYE, construction walls!
+While EPCOT’s Transformation is taking a little longer than we originally anticipated, it looks like many things are still set to join the park sometime in the near future!
+Hopefully, by the time EPCOT officially turns 40 on October 1st, 2022, we’ll get a few more updates about the transformation!

 What are you most excited to see from EPCOT’s Transformation?
 Let us know in the comments!